CodosaurusLLC/CodosaurusLLC.github.io/sum-of-a-batch/fix.md

 <h3>Just Too Sweet</h3>

-If your mead is too sweet but you like the strength, you can put in something to _cut_ the sweetness, like lemon juice.
+If your mead is too sweet but you like the strength, you can put in something to _cut_ the sweetness, like lemon juice.&nbsp;
+Caveat: raising the volume,
+by adding something non- or less-alcoholic, will lower the ABV.&nbsp;
+Alternately, you can dilute it, but that will lower the ABV even more.

-Caveat: raising the volume (without adding alcohol) will lower the ABV, so if the yeast went dormant because of alcohol, they may wake up and start fermenting again.&nbsp;
+If you lower the ABV,
+_and_ the yeast went dormant because of alcohol, they may wake up and start fermenting again.&nbsp;
 This could _also_ help reduce the sweetness, but be sure to use an airlock.&nbsp;